 - Public speaking is important aspect of program - Give students the confidence and knowledge to speak in public - Utilize experts and other resources in community - Experience speaking with policy makers, community leaders & others - 1.
-The goal of the Youth for Justice Program and Summit is to encourage and empower youth to be actively engaged citizens who work together to make a positive difference in their community. - 2.
-The YFJ program model asks youth in grades five to nine to identify an injustice, intolerance or problem relevant to them and to their community.
-Students then develop a plan of action and work together to remedy the injustice through a coordinated effort to enhance awareness and/or make a positive impact in the community.

-3. Youth will:

-- identify an injustice, intolerant behavior/attitude or community problem that affects them and/or their fellow citizens. - Research the problem gather information via interviews, surveys, observations, first-hand experiences and examining what has been done - Analyze the information to come to a better understanding of the problem. - Develop a plan of action to address the injustice based on their research and analysis. - Implement the 'best' solution and work to enact change (optional) - Most teams implement 50 75% of their recommendations. - 4.
-The Youth For Justice "Virtual Summit" will provide the forum for youth to share their problems and action plans with other youth, as well as with adults familiar with the issues. - 5.
-Teams may include any number of students, however please plan for a representative group of 2 to 8 students attending the Summit.
+The goal of the Youth for Justice Program is to encourage and empower youth to be actively engaged citizens who work together to make a positive difference in their community. - 2.
+The YFJ program model asks youth to identify an injustice, intolerance or problem relevant to them and to their community.
+Students then develop a plan of action to remedy the injustice through a coordinated effort to enhance awareness and/or make a positive impact in the community. - 3.
+Youth will: - Identify an injustice, intolerant behavior/attitude or community problem that affects them and/or their fellow citizens. - Research the problem gather information via interviews, surveys, observations, first-hand experiences and examining what has been done - Analyze the information to come to a better understanding of the problem. - Develop a plan of action to address the injustice based on their research and analysis. - Implement the 'best' solution and work to enact change (optional) - Most teams implement 50 75% of their recommendations. - 4.
+Identify and schedule opportunities for youth to present their work to peers, community leaders, and other interested parties with a vested interest in the issue(s).
+Presentations may be structured as school assemblies, town hall meetings, or presentations before an appropriate governing board.
+Students should be able to share and explain their process, as outlined in # 3, above.